If you don't know what Safe Doc is, please refer to this introduction article.

 - If the installation is successful, you will see a GREEN umbrella icon on the Chrome toolbar.
 If the umbrella is GREY, it's not functioning properly.
 Try uninstall and start over.

 - There will a guide page popped after you installed the extension, and you may start experience Safe Doc in a new doc.
+Note not every declared feature in Safe Doc is available to @gmail accounts.

 Install Safe Doc in students' Chromebooks